-Your son is now officially in his second decade and, while he no longer needs you to hold his hand as much, you still have a valuable role in helping him negotiate the path to adulthood.
+Your child is now officially in their second decade, and while they no longer need you to hold their hand as often, you still have a valuable role in helping them negotiate the path to adulthood.

-His physical skills are now well developed and he might be interested in activities that require coordination, balance, strength and speed.
-Exercising at least three times a week – with a combination of aerobic, strength and muscle-building activities – is important.
-The improvement in his fine motor skills show in better handwriting and art.
+At the age of ten, a child’s physical skills are now well developed, and they might be interested in activities that require coordination, balance, strength, and speed.
+Exercising at least three times a week, which includes a combination of aerobic, strength, and muscle-building activities is important.
+The improvement in their fine motor skills shows in better handwriting and art.

-Cognitively, he’ll have moved on to longer books and he may even be writing his own stories.
-Better verbal communication skills, enhanced by considering cause and effect more, enable him to present logical arguments and he can hold longer conversations with adults and other children.
-Mathematically, he’s competent in addition and subtraction and may be tackling multiplication, division and fractions if he hasn’t done so already.
-School gets more academically challenging and regular homework teaches him how to work independently as well as honing his problem-solving skills.
-At home, he’ll be able to tackle more complicated chores such as doing the laundry or cooking a meal.
+Cognitively, your child will have moved on to longer books, and they may even be writing their own stories.
+Better verbal communication skills, enhanced by considering cause and effect, enable them to present logical arguments.
+They can also hold longer conversations with adults and other children.
+Mathematically, kids at the age of ten are competent in addition and subtraction and may have moved on to tackling multiplication, division, and fractions.
+School gets more academically challenging, and regular homework teaches them how to work independently and hone their problem-solving skills.
+At home, they’ll be able to tackle more complicated chores such as doing the laundry or cooking a meal.

-Emotionally, he may be prone to sudden bouts of anger and this is the only time he’s likely to cry.
-This may be caused by a combination of hormonal changes and him trying to work out who he is and wants to be.
-Your relationship with him may change as he grows more independent; this can require some adjustment for both of you.
-He may develop an issue with eating or body image, especially since puberty affects different children at different rates, for example, girls can be heavier and stronger at this age.
-Exercise, a good diet and helping him build his self-esteem can encourage him to adopt a healthy lifestyle and attitude.
+Emotionally, your child may be prone to sudden bouts of anger, which is when they’re likely to cry; this may be due to a combination of hormonal changes and trying to work out who they are and want to be.
+Your relationship with your ten-year-old may change as they grow more independent, requiring some adjustment for you both.
+They may develop an issue with eating or body image, especially since puberty affects different children at different rates; for example, girls can be heavier and stronger at this age.
+Exercise, a good diet, and helping your child build their self-esteem can encourage them to adopt a healthy lifestyle and attitude.